waseemingly/tp/docs/UserGuide.md

 **Format:** `import-developer [FILENAME]`

 **Constraints:**
 1. The CSV file has to be in the same folder as the JAR file for the command to function correctly.

 2. The CSV file has to strictly follow the column header names and order (given in the example).
    The entire command will abort if any of column headers do not follow the given format.

-3. `NAME` and `PROJECT_NAME` fields for developers to be added via the import feature have the same constraints as the [`add-developer` command constrainsts](#add-developer).
+3. `NAME` and `PROJECT_NAME` fields for developers to be added via the import feature have the same constraints as the [`add-developer` command](#add-developer) constraints.
    The entire command will abort if any of the rows have invalid values that do not comply with given constraints.

 **Optional Fields:**
 While `PROJECT` and `DATE JOINED` column headers are compulsory, they are optional fields, where values (corresponding to the developer to be added) under these columns can be empty.
-  * If values are empty, corresponding developers will be added with `DATE JOINED` automatically set to today and/or with no projects assigned to them, like the [`add-developer` command](#add-developer).
+> If values are empty, corresponding developers will be added with `DATE JOINED` automatically set to today and/or with no projects assigned to them, like the [`add-developer` command](#add-developer).

 Example of valid CSV: